How equipment is appraised in a divorce

 Independence and a defensible file

-The value has to withstand review by the other side, by counsel and potentially by the court.
-That calls for an appraiser independent of both parties, working under USPAP, who inspects or otherwise reliably establishes the assets and documents the reasoning.
-We work with attorneys and CPAs, prepare the report to hold up under examination, and do not quote a value before we have what the conclusion requires.
+The value has to survive review by opposing counsel and, if the matter goes that far, by the court.
+That calls for an appraiser independent of both parties, working under USPAP, who verifies the assets and documents the reasoning item by item.
+We work alongside the attorneys and accountants on the matter, prepare the report to hold up under examination, and never quote a number sight-unseen.

 Common questions